autumoswitzerland/autumo-beetroot/doc/mailing.md

 # Mailing

-Mailing supports Eclipse's Jakarta (`jakarta.mail`) as well as Oracle's JavaMail (`javax.mail`) implementation as originally defined by the [JavaMail project](https://javaee.github.io/javamail).
+Mailing supports Eclipse's Jakarta (`jakarta.mail`) as well as Oracle's JavaMail (`javax.mail`) implementation, as originally defined by the [JavaMail project](https://javaee.github.io/javamail).

-By default, Jakarta is used.
-This possibly must be switched to JavaMail in certain environments that don't "interact" well with Jakarta.
-E.g., WebLogic uses Oracle's original implementation when using their mail-sessions as it should be done in that container.
-When using JavaMail, such a mail-session must be specified in the beetRoot configuration.

-Check the configuration `cfg/beetroot.cfg` for further mailing options.
-Some of them can be even overwritten by the application "Settings"; check the "Settings" page in the beetRoot Web application.
+By default, Jakarta is used; some environments or application servers may require the Javax implementation instead.

+You can also use a JNDI mail session.
+To do so, configure `mail_session_name` in `cfg/beetroot.cfg`.
+This value can be overridden via a database property: add a JNDI name using the property key `mail.session.name` to the `properties` database table, or configure it through the web app settings.

 ## Mail Templates

+As with HTML templates (see [Translations](translations.md)), you can use different templates in the language-specific directories, or use translation tags within email templates—which is the recommended approach.
+Both methods can be used simultaneously.

-Mail templates are located in the following directories and follow the same lookup-patterns as for HTML templates:
+Mail templates are located in the following directories and follow the same lookup order as HTML templates:

-HTML format:

-  - web/html/en/email
-  - web/html/de/email
-  - web/html/email
-  - etc.

-Text format:

-  - txt/html/en/email
-  - txt/html/de/email
-  - txt/html/email
-  - etc.
+**HTML format:**

+1. `web/html/<user-lang>/email/<template>.html`
+2. `web/html/<default-lang>/email/<template>.html` (first language defined by `web_languages` in `beetroot.cfg`)
+3. `web/html/email/<translated-template>.html`

+**Text format:**

+1. `web/txt/<user-lang>/email/<template>.txt`
+2. `web/txt/<default-lang>/email/<template>.txt` (first language defined by `web_languages` in `beetroot.cfg`)
+3. `web/txt/email/<translated-template>.txt`

 beetRoot can send both HTML and text emails.
 Formats are configured with the parameter `mail_formats`.
+We recommend using templates with translation placeholders rather than translating the templates themselves; translating the templates usually only makes sense for minor translation patches.

-**NOTE**: Java mail doesn't allow sending HTML with a head nor body-tag, hence you only are able to define HTML templates with tags that would be inside of a the body-tag.
-It is specification!
+**NOTE:** JavaMail does not allow sending HTML with a `<head>` or `<body>` tag.
+Therefore, HTML templates should only include tags that would normally appear inside the `<body>` tag.
+This is a specification requirement.

 <br>
 <br>